 Krautli has been able to make strides with their service as well.
 “Many of our customers have fixed discounts, and now we can display that kind of personalization in the web store.
 After an order has been placed, the system automatically sends a confirmation.
 Not only that, but regular customers can access a lot of extra information like order history and invoices through the web portal, without having to call or email our internal sales department.”

 Next steps for online auto parts sales

 Krautli is very satisfied with their new web store and their collaboration with Sana, and they’re already making plans for expansion.

 “More than half of our automotive customers already use the web store, but that number is much lower for our industrial clientele.
 We actually still receive copies of orders via fax.
 We really want to improve customer satisfaction in this group as well by processing their orders faster and with fewer errors,” tells Krautli.

 Krautli’s company is also working on offering direct payment via the web store.
 “It’s a lot faster than sending an invoice,” says Krautli.
 “Not only that, but we won’t have to spend as much time following up with late or insufficient payments.”

 There are several reasons that the automotive industry has been relatively slow to adopt e-commerce, but that’s set to change.
-Learn more about the latest industry trends and why the time to act is now in your free copy of our trend report for automotive suppliers and manufacturers.
+Learn more about the latest industry trends and why the time to act is now.